Hepatitis: Types, Causes, and Symptoms

 - Through fecal-oral route

-- Close person-to-person contacts (such as household or sexual contact with an infected person).
+- Close person-to-person contact (such as household or sexual contact with an infected person).

 - Hepatitis A virus is found in the blood and stool of the infected person.